 What three characteristics define a security?

-(1) An investment of money; (2) in a common enterprise; (3) with the expectation of profits to be derived primarily from the efforts of a person other than the investor.
+- With the expectation of profits to be derived primarily from the efforts of a person other than the investor.

 Six categories of items that are not securities under the Uniform Securities Act.